 Microservices interview questions should be an essential part of your hiring process for AWS engineers.
 In this post, we’ll cover the importance and benefits of microservices and provide you with some interview question ideas.

-When you’re ready to put what you’ve learned into practice, hop on over to our AWS talent solutions page.
-Our software solution, Nerdly, makes it easy to find and interview cloud professionals for hourly, project, contract, and contract-to-hire positions.
+When you’re ready to put what you’ve learned into practice, hop on over to our AWS talent solutions page. re solution, Nerdly, makes it easy to find and interview cloud professionals for hourly, project, contract, and contract-to-hire positions.
 If you’re looking to hire full-time, our team of cloud recruitment consultants is ready to help fill your candidate pipeline with top talent.

 The importance of microservices

 Before we jump into some microservices interview questions, it’s important to understand why you’re asking them.
 If you work in a technical role or come from a technical background, feel free to skip ahead.
 But if you don’t have technical experience, take a moment to orient yourself.